adalisan/academic-kickstart/content/home/talks.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 35  # Order that this section will appear.

 title = "Recent & Upcoming Talks"
 subtitle = ""
 # widget = "talks"
-widget = "pages"

-# Order that this section will appear in.
-weight = 35

 # Number of talks to list.
 count = 10